wireviz/WireViz/syntax.md

 ### Method 1

-By using `|`, every following indented line is treated as a new line
+By using `|`, every following indented line is treated as a new line.

 ```yaml
 attribute: |